hashicorp/vault/website/source/docs/secrets/nomad/index.html.md

 The next step is to configure a role.
 A role is a logical name that maps to a set of policy names used to generate those credentials.
-For example, lets create an "monitoring" role that maps to a "readonly" policy:
+For example, lets create a "monitoring" role that maps to a "readonly" policy:

 ```
 $ vault write nomad/role/monitoring policies=readonly